 Colorado does not have specific Psychiatric Advance Directive forms.
 Learn more here.

 Learn more on how to have advance care planning conversation with those you lead in your faith community.

 The Colorado Medical Orders for Scope of Treatment (MOST) form has medical decisions about certain life sustaining treatments.
 This form is not for all people.
 This document is intended for individuals with serious illness or frailty.
 It is best to talk about this with your provider.

 This form requires a signature from a Medical Doctor (MD), Advanced Practice Nurse (APN), or a Physicians Assistant (PA)

-For more information about the Colorado MOST Program, please visit the Colorado Advance Directives Consortium
+For more information about the Colorado MOST Program, please visit the Center for Improving Value in Healthcare.

 Learn more about advance care planning where you receive medical care.

 For some individuals, the need for advance care planning may be immediate.
 If you find yourself in a hospital and are in need of advance care planning documents, the roadmap may be a helpful place to start.
 Most hospitals can also provide you with advance care directives that can be filled out while you are hospitalized.

 I’ve always been interested in taking care of my family.
 We had just moved here back in 2003 to start a business and my wife’s father had just passed away about six months before, and we both sat around and said, “well, he would really be up for us to really update our wills.”
 We already had that set up in Missouri where we lived but we decided we probably need to update our wills and get these living documents together.

 – A 65 year old man from Denver with Parkinson’s disease